 2.Port Louis (Mauritius)

-Port Louis is the most populated city of Mauritius.
+Port Louis is the most populated city in Mauritius.
 The capital city of the nation is the second of the top ten cleanest cities in Africa.
-It is also Mauritius’ economic, political and cultural centre.
+It is also Mauritius’ economic, political and cultural center.
 Port Louis is under the administration of the Municipal City Council of Port Louis.
+Doubtlessly, Port Louis is one of the best African country to live in

 It has several buildings and monuments which are cultural and historical treasures.
 The central market is a focal point for those who want to feel close to the soul of the country.
 There are other historic sites including the Champ de Mars which is the oldest racecourse in the southern hemisphere.